How to Get a Books & Periodicals Publishing Business License in Dubai

 Setup Costs and Steps

-Setting up a Books & Periodicals Publishing licence at Dubai South Business Hub involves a straightforward process.
+Setting up a Books & Periodicals Publishing license at Dubai South Business Hub involves a straightforward process.
 Costs vary depending on office package, visa requirements, and additional approvals, but the general steps are as follows:

 Step 1: Choose Your Business Activity